mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Decentralize Proprietary Functions {#up}

 It is worthwhile to create specifications for functions that are currently only available from proprietary providers.
-Open standards can provide a viable alternative to a consolidated function.
+Open standards can provide a viable alternative to a centralized function.

 Such efforts might include large-scale protocols for existing proprietary functions (e.g., chat) as well as smaller efforts to improve interoperability and portability of specific features that are often used to "lock in" users to a platform; for example, a format for lists of contacts in a social network.